ej-a-ej/norbert-to-java/README.md

 - ⭐ Starring the repository
 - 🔗 Sharing it with others
 - 💡 Suggesting improvements
-- 🛠 Contributing code, explanations, fixes, or translations
+- 🛠 Offering your technical help

 ---

 ## Final note

-Norbert to Java is not just a programming book.
-It is a learning path, a build path, and an open invitation to make technical knowledge more understandable, more collaborative, and more alive.
+Norbert to Java is a project born from a personal journey, from the encounter between an ancient medicine and the difficulties of learning programming.
+Today, it becomes a tool for learning — but it needs technical hands to grow.

+If you want to help on the technical side, you are welcome.

 ---

-**Happy coding!** 🚀
+**Happy learning!** 🚀

-contributing code, explanations, fixes, or translations.

-Final note
-Norbert to Java is not just a programming book.
-It is a learning path, a build path, and an open invitation to make technical knowledge more understandable, more collaborative, and more alive.